Vyral/gary-jacklin-recruiting/_posts/2019-05-10-how-to-effectively-block-out-your-time.md

 {% include youtube.html %}

-Time blocking is paramount to your success in the real estate business.
-Here are a few of the things that you’ll need to set aside time for in your daily schedule.
+<center>Time blocking is paramount to your success in the real estate business.
+Here are a few of the things that you’ll need to set aside time for in your daily schedule.</center>

 Today I’m going to go a little deeper on a topic we’ve discussed before: time blocking.